Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 As weeks turned into months, the system began to take shape.
 Maybe it was the right balance of nutrients or finally getting the fish to swim without floating heavenward, but one glorious day, I glanced over to see a glorious pop of green instead of that awful algae.
 Those lettuce leaves looked good enough to eat!

 I even managed to coax a couple of tilapia into my little ecosystem (don’t ask me how I learned about their surprisingly resilient nature).
-Those guys whipped things into shape in my mini aquaponics .
+Those guys whipped things into shape in my mini aquaponics setup.
 I trailed around my yard thanking Bob and Gill for helping me get here, even if they had to be the first casualties.

 A Heartfelt Conclusion

 So, what’s the takeaway from my little backyard odyssey?
 If you’re thinking about diving into hydroponics or aquaponics, don’t fret about getting it perfect from day one.
 Just start.
-Each mishap is a lesson dressed in failure, and those failures are what make the eventual successes shine that much brighter.
+Each mishap is a lesson dressed in failure, and those are what make the eventual successes shine that much brighter.

-You’ll get your hands dirty, maybe shed a few tears over and green water, but you’ll figure it out as you go.
+You’ll get your hands dirty, maybe shed a few tears over dead fish and green water, but you’ll figure it out as you go.
 So gather your tools, dig deep, and if you need guidance or just want to commiserate, join the next session.
 You’ll be surprised at how many others have been through the same fishy struggles!

 Join the next session!